 The key characteristics of SaaS are what make it so alluring.
 SaaS offers flexible payment options, accessibility, scalability, security, consistent updates and increased collaboration, all key attributes of any successful and growing business.

 For these reasons, it makes sense that the SaaS market is booming and is expected to get even bigger in the coming years.
-Since 2010, the average spend of SaaS applications per company had steadily risen each year and the market overall is expected to reach a whopping $623 billion by 2023.
+Since 2010, the average spend of SaaS applications per company had steadily risen each year and the market overall is expected to reach a whopping $397.5 billion by the end of 2022.

 The State of the SaaS Industry